Develop your understanding of the role of an advanced health practitioner with this curriculum approved by Health Education England

 Mode of Delivery: Part-time, distance learning, in-university and in-practice learning

 Start date: October 1, 2024

 Intake: Up to 24 students

-Study Days: Online blended learning, in practice learning and attendance at university in module 2 for face to face practical week – 5 days.
+Study days: Online blended learning, in-practice learning and attendance at university in module 2 for face-to-face practical week – 5 days.
 Exact dates to be confirmed.

-Scholarships: If you are a West Midlands pharmacist, nurse or AHP you are able to apply to Health Education England (HEE) for possible funding for this course, as the course fully meets their curriculum requirements.
+Scholarships: If you are a West Midlands pharmacist, nurse or AHP you can apply to Health Education England (HEE) for possible funding for this course, as the course fully meets their curriculum requirements.

 - You must have a minimum of 1-2 years post-registration experience within a patient-facing role.

-- You should ideally, currently be employed in a patient-facing role.
+- Ideally, you should be currently employed in a patient-facing role.